-- Crystalline silicon (c-Si); the most widely used substrate material is made from purified solar-grade polysilicon feedstock and come in the form of mono- or multicrystalline silicon wafers.
-Monocrystalline solar cells are made from wafers sliced from a high purity monocrystalline silicon cylinder-shaped ingot while multicrystalline solar cells are made of wafers sliced from square blocks of casted silicon where the monocrystalline grains are in the range of 5-50 mm in size.
-Silicon based solar cell technology is expected to dominate the world market for decades due to significant cost and performance advantages (Ref 1, 2, 3 & 5). - Thin film solar cells, where the semiconducting absorber layer can be an made of materials like amorphous/microcrystalline silicon (a-Si/μc-Si), Cadmium telluride (CdTe) or Copper Indium Gallium (di)Selenide (CIGS), are deposited on the solar module glass cover in a micrometre thin layer.
-Tandem junction and triple junction thin film modules are commercially available.
-In these modules several layers are deposited on top of each other in order to increase the efficiency.
+Crystalline silicon (c-Si), the most widely used substrate material is made from purified polysilicon feedstock and come in the form of mono- or multicrystalline silicon wafers.
+Monocrystalline solar cells are made from wafers sliced from a cylinder-shaped monocrystalline silicon ingot while multicrystalline solar cells are made of wafers sliced from square blocks of casted silicon where the monocrystalline grains are 5-50 mm in size.

+Silicon based solar cell technology in its monocrystalline version is expected to dominate the world market for decades due to significant cost and performance advantages (Ref 1, 2, 3 & 5).
+Currently, monocrystaline cells have higher efficiencies relative to its multicrystaline counterpart, but they also have a higher potential for efficiency increases, which makes it the preferred choice of many manufacturers.

-- Monolithic III-V solar cells, that are made from compounds of group III and group V elements (Ga, As, In and P), are often deposited on a Ge substrate.
-These materials can be used to manufacture highly efficient multijunction solar cells that are mainly used for space applications or in Concentrated PhotoVoltaic (CPV) systems.
-CPV mainly utilises the direct beam component of the solar irradiation, which is not decisive under Danish conditions.
-Dye-Sensitized solar Cells (DSC) and Polymer/Organic Solar Cells; are emerging technologies where significant research activities are among others currently addressing efficiency and lifetime issues.
-These cells are currently not considered candidates for grid-connected systems. - Perovskite material PV cells; Perovskite solar cells are in principle a DSC cell with an organo-metal salt applied as the absorber material.
-Perovskites can also be used as an absorber in modified (hybrid) organic/polymer solar cells.
-The potential to apply perovskite solar cells in a multi-stacked cell on e.g. a traditional c-Si device provides interesting opportunities.
-Perovskite-based solar cells have, under lab conditions, shown a remarkable progress over the years when rated with respect to efficiency.
-The perovskites potential is, however, paired with serious concerns related to their toxicity.
+- Thin film solar cells, where the semiconducting absorber layer made from materials like amorphous/microcrystalline silicon (a-Si/μc-Si), Cadmium telluride (CdTe) or Copper Indium Gallium (di)Selenide (CIGS) are deposited on the solar module glass-cover in a micrometre thin layer.
+Tandem junction and triple junction thin film modules are commercially available for niche application.
+In these cells several layers are deposited on top of each other in order to increase the light spectral responsivity specifically for each layer. - Monolithic III-V solar cells, made from compounds of group III and group V elements (Ga, As, In and P), are often deposited on a Ge substrate.
+These materials can be used to manufacture highly efficient multi-junction solar cells that are mainly used for space applications or in Concentrated PhotoVoltaic (CPV) systems.
+CPV mainly utilises the direct beam component of the solar irradiation, which makes it ideel in climate types dominated by direct sunlight in contrast to Danish conditions where diffuse sunlight makes up half of the solar ressource.
+Dye-Sensitized solar Cells (DSC) and Polymer/Organic Solar Cells are emerging technologies where significant research activities are among others currently addressing efficiency and lifetime issues.
+These cells are currently not considered candidates for grid-connected systems. - Perovskite PV cells, are made from a hybrid of organic-inorganic lead or tin halide-based materials (salts) which are organised in a Perovskite structure.
+Perovskite solar cells have, under lab conditions, shown a remarkable progress over the years with respect to efficiency.
+The potential of perovskites is, however, paired with serious concerns related to their toxicity and performance stability.
 The best perovskite absorbers contain soluble organic lead compounds that are toxic and environmentally hazardous at a level that calls for extraordinary precautions.
 Therefore, the perovskite's health and environmental impact shall be analysed before they eventually are considered as a viable absorber material in solar cells.
-Furthermore, challenges in industrial scale manufacturing are presently not solved.
-It is currently uncertain when this type of PV cells will be commercially available.
+Furthermore, challenges in industrial scale manufacturing and long-time stability with acceptable degradation are presently not solved.
+It is currently uncertain when this type of PV cells will become commercially available.
+The largest potential to apply perovskite solar cells are seen as a top-layer cell in a multi-stacked tandem cell where a traditional c-Si device is used as substrate and absorber for the longer wavelength photons.
+Other materials like copper zinc tin sulfide (CZTS) with proven stability but currently lower conversion efficiencies candidate to become the preferred top-layer in a next generation tandem cells.